 Laser eye surgery you can trust

 Here at Optegra, we offer exceptional levels of care, world class treatment methods and fantastic facilities in our dedicated eye hospitals.
-To see for yourself, come down to one of our free open evenings, meet our team and get answers to any questions you might have.
+To see for yourself, read our patient reviews or meet our team on the phone to get answers to any questions you might have.
 We look forward to meeting you!